heseltime/heseltime.github.io/pages/rDai.md

 ![Semmester II](image-17.png)

-Actually, I already know I am doing my Practical Work Component this semester, so that already breaks with the ideal, oh well:
+Actually, I already know I am doing my Practical Work Component this semester, so that already breaks with the ideal ...

 ![Seminar II in Practice, with Practical Work, no Symbolic AI (Already Done)](image-12.png)

-Also Symbolic AI (now called Knowledge Representation and Reasoning) was already completed in Pre II.
+Also Symbolic AI (now called Knowledge Representation and Reasoning) was already completed in Pre II. **Automated Reasoning** is going to be offered as far as I know and needs to be checked with studies admin too.

 ### Semester III (**Target Final Semester**)/Winter (2024/2025)